DoDAO-io/dodao-defi-course/generated/questions/lending_and_credit.md

 ---

-##### Who liquidates the he crypto collateral assets when the Loans become unsafe due to the volatility in token prices?
+##### Who liquidates the crypto collateral assets when the Loans become unsafe due to the volatility in token prices?

 - [ ]  Lender
 - [ ]  Borrower